my0373/camerawl/docs/build_os_image.md

 http://cdimage.ubuntu.com/ubuntu-server/daily-preinstalled/current/HEADER.html

 ## Are we tweaking the images ?
+Yes, we...

+* download the 64 Ubuntu image
+* uncompress it
+* load our configuration
+* repack the image
+* ready for distribution.

+We only store code and config in this git repo so we can quickly rebuild the images on demand.

+Download the 64 bit image
+`$ curl -o groovy-preinstalled-server-arm64+raspi.img.xz http://cdimage.ubuntu.com/ubuntu-server/daily-preinstalled/current/groovy-preinstalled-server-arm64+raspi.img.xz`

-Yes, so once the images are downloaded, they are unpacked
+Once the images are downloaded, they are unpacked
 `$ gunzip groovy-preinstalled-server-arm64+raspi.img.xz`